-Death toll rises to 80 in Maui wildfires as survivors begin returning to communities in ruins
+The death toll rises to 80 in Maui wildfires as survivors begin returning to communities in ruins

 Cadaver-sniffing dogs were deployed to search for the dead, Maui County Mayor Richard Bissen Jr. said.

-Blackened hulks of burned-out cars, the pavement streaked with melted and then rehardened chrome.
-Block after block of flattened homes and businesses.
-Incinerated telephone poles and elevator shafts rising from ashy lots where apartment buildings once stood.
-A truck bed full of glass bottles, warped into surreal shapes by the furious heat.

-Garcia and other residents were faced with widespread destruction as they took stock of their shattered homes and lives Friday resulting from the wildfires that tore through parts of Maui this week and were still short of full containment.

-A new fire Friday evening triggered the evacuation of Kaanapali in West Maui, a community northeast of the area that burned earlier, the Maui Police Department announced on social media.
+A new wildfire Friday evening triggered the evacuation of Kaanapali in West Maui, a community northeast of the area that burned earlier, but crews were able to extinguish the fire before 8:30 p.m., authorities said.

-The fire, which was completely extinguished before 8:30 p.m., occurred in an area where a county fueling station was set up to distribute about 3,000 gallons (11,356 liters) of gasoline and 500 gallons (1,892 liters) of diesel fuel for about 400 waiting vehicles.
-Fuel would not be distributed on Saturday, the county said in a statement.

 Attorney General Anne Lopez announced plans to conduct a comprehensive review of decision-making and standing policies impacting the response to the deadly wildfires.